Major Residential Alteration and Addition Permit Requirements

 When major alteration and addition requirements apply

 • Conversions that don’t remove exterior walls or expand the structure’s footprint or envelope.
-Existing permitted areas such as unfinished basements and attics that are converted to livable space without removing exterior walls or expanding the structure’s footprint or envelope, are not considered major alterations or additions even if the project adds new interior living space in excess of 500 square feet.
+Existing permitted areas such as unfinished basements and attics that are converted to livable space without removing exterior walls or expanding the structure’s footprint or envelope, are not considered major alterations or additions even if the project adds new interior living space over 500 square feet.

 • Detached accessory dwelling units (ADUs).
 The ordinance does not apply to new construction of detached ADUs.